StellaWanja/Sales-Agent-Dashboard/README.md

     npm run dev
     ```
 6. Open your browser and navigate to http://localhost:5173 to see the application in action.

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:

 ## Key Design Decisions
 1. Using TypeScript ensures type safety throughout the project, making the codebase more robust and less prone to runtime errors.